vectordotdev/vector/website/content/en/guides/level-up/csv-enrichment-guide.md

 ```

 To enrich your observability data, you can use ['get_enrichment_table_record'][get_enrichment_table_record].
+This function searches your enrichment table for a row that matches the
+original field value, replacing that with a new value in that row.
 Assuming that your `csv` file is called `iot_status.csv`, the following
 illustrates the required Vector configuration: